Poll devices on the network to learn their attributes.

 |

-first learn device attributes, such as the vendor, model, firmware, OS, and others.
+device attributes, such as the vendor, model, firmware, OS, and others.
+It does this

-It does this primarily by analyzing network traffic metadata in the logs it receives
+primarily by analyzing network traffic metadata in the logs it receives from

-traffic alone.
-Devices might generate traffic that does not reach a firewall
+alone.
+Devices might generate traffic that does not reach a firewall or Prisma device

-or Prisma device and there are no third-party systems with which to integrate and
+and there are no third-party systems with which to integrate and import information.

-Device Security with Cortex XSOAR to poll devices to learn their
+Cortex XSOAR to poll devices to learn their attributes.
+Device Security

 Assets Inventory